akkartik/view.love/README.md

-# An editor for plain text.
+# A read-only viewer for plain text.

-Not very useful by itself, but it's a fork of [lines.love](http://akkartik.name/lines.html) that you can take in other directions besides line drawings, while easily sharing patches between forks.
+Not very useful by itself, but it's a fork of [lines.love](http://akkartik.name/lines.html) that you can take in other directions, while easily sharing patches between forks.

 Designed above all to be easy to modify and give you early warning if your modifications break something.